 - Reference letters

-- Cover letter stating the reasons you wish to pursue the program and why the applicant should be awarded the program
+- Cover letter stating the reasons you wish to pursue the scholarship and why the applicant should be awarded the scholarship

 Application Deadline: The application deadline is 15 October 2016.